Is duct cleaning a waste of money? Read on to find out.

 Does Duct Cleaning Work?

-Following the NADCA’s preferred process of air duct cleaning, Fuzzy Wuzzy’s technicians will use negative air pressure and high-pressured air whips to clean every inch of all your ducts going down to the main trunk line.
+Following the NADCA’s preferred process of air duct cleaning Seattle, Fuzzy Wuzzy’s technicians will use negative air pressure and high-pressured air whips to clean every inch of all your ducts going down to the main trunk line.
 This method is highly effective, will not let anything escape into the home, and produces the best results.

 And it works.
 Ask your local air duct cleaner for examples of their previous jobs (before & after pictures, reports, etc.).
 If the company cannot provide such items, they may be covering up a scam.